Skip to main content

 }'

-The response contains org_id, secret (your sk_live_* key), and webhook_secret.
-Store the secret somewhere safe — it is shown only once.
+The response contains org_id, secret (the sk_live_* key), and webhook_secret.
+Store the secret somewhere safe — it is shown once.

 3